WongSpark/FastOverlay/README.md

 Based on Openlayers@5.3.3.
 Optimize 'Overlay' performance, inspired by a openlayers issue.

-On my computer(cpu:inter 8250u,16G),the test results are show as follow:
+On my computer(cpu:intel 8250u,16G,integrated graphics),the test results are show as follows:

-The result of adding 200 points using Openlayers Overlay.
+The result of adding 200 points using Openlayers Overlay.The FPS is on a low level.

 ![](.README_images/28e4f838.png)

-The result of add 200 and 800 points using FastOverlay.
+The result of add 200 and 800 points using FastOverlay.The FPS is on a high level.
+This brings about twice performance improvement.

 ![](.README_images/8508c702.png)